wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ![](@attachment/Clipboard_2020-02-24-20-00-35.png) 2:57

-We now have that paragraph with a class of `.special` and the text content that we supplied it with.
+We now have that paragraph with a class of `special` and the text content that we supplied it with.

-We will create a new more elements before we go over how to actually insert them into the DOM.
+Let's create a few more elements before we get into how to actually insert them into the DOM.

+First create an image element as shown below 👇

 ```js
 const myImage = document.createElement('img');